cristian-ion/cristian-ion.github.io/README.md

 # cristian-ion.github.io

-## Professional profile
+## Professional Profile
 Hello, I'm Cristian.\
 I'm a software engineer with over 8 years of experience providing innovative engineering solutions to product development using solid technology skills.
-My expertise lies in developing scalable backend applications and designing dependable machine learning models for production use.
+My expertise lies in developing scalable backend applications and designing dependable algorithms for production use.
 I am skilled in coding effective solutions within tight timelines.
 I am passionate about my work and always put in my best effort to complete tasks and learn.

-## Working experience
+## Employment History
 Since 2022, I've been working remotely full-time at Capgemini.
 Before that, I held the position of Senior Software Engineer at Bitdefender.

 ## Education
 I graduated from the Computer Science Faculty in 2017, part of the "Alexandru Ioan Cuza" University in Iasi, Romania.

-## Technical skills
+## Technical Skills
 Collaboration tools: Git, GitLab, Jira, Confluence, BitBucket\
 Development methodologies: DevOps, Agile, Scrum\
 Programming: Python, C++, SQL, JavaScript\